Disclosure :: This post is sponsored by The Dunham School.

 So, how do you choose?
 What steps do you take to prepare in order to make the best preschool decision for your child, and ultimately for your family?

 There are many things to consider when choosing a preschool such as affordability, location, length of school day, number of grades offered–just to name a few.
 But, here are three important questions to ask yourself as well.

 How many students are in each class?

-When a school commits to a small class size, it commits to an individualized approach to education.
-It commits to cultivating an environment where your child is seen and known by their teachers.
-There is intention and purpose behind this design.
+When a school commits to a small class size, it commits to an individualized approach to

 It was important for me to know that my daughter would grow and thrive in an environment where she was not just a number.
 At The Dunham School, my daughter’s teacher is able to meet her where she is academically, spiritually, emotionally and creatively.

 A combination of curricula, teaching methods, professional development, school values, and faculty combine to shape each school’s unique learning environment.
 “Our PreK3-4th grade program is the perfect balance of classical education, combined with technology, innovation, and cross-cultural literacy,” states Deedra LaPlace, Head of Lower School at Dunham.
 “In our bright, open spaces children are encouraged to problem-solve, take risks and be creative as they learn and grow in all areas.”

 Our kids spend a significant portion of their days in the classroom; therefore, the teaching methods used and learning environments provided play an important part in their developmental success as well as their mental, social, and emotional health.

 Does the school align with our family values?